Ballet Mistress: Beverley Bagg

 In 1982, she took a one-year sabbatical from PACT and was invited to join the Frankfurt Ballet under the directorship of Egon Madsen.

 Ms. Bagg has a diploma in biomechanics and physiology from the University of the Witwatersrand and integrates this knowledge into her teaching.
-Since immigrating to Canada, Ms. Bagg has been invited as a guest teacher to various companies and schools in the USA and Canada.
-She was Ballet Mistress of Ballet BC and is now Ballet Mistress of Alberta Ballet for her fifth season.
+Since immigrating to Canada in 1993, Ms. Bagg taught at the Richmond Academy of Dance for 9 years has been invited as a guest teacher to various companies and schools across the USA and Canada.
+She also coaches young students in preparation for Adeline Genee and other various competitions.
+She was Ballet Mistress of Ballet BC and is now Ballet Mistress of Alberta Ballet for her seventh season.
 Ms. Bagg has been instrumental in staging Swan Lake and Giselle for South African Ballet Theatre and Washington Ballet, and she continues to dance professionally, including roles with Alberta Ballet in Mozart’s Requiem and Fumbling Towards Ecstasy.